olofmogren/olofmogren.github.io/blog/_posts/2016-08-07-handling-oov-terms-in-neural-translation.md

 and post-processing the output by replacing this with the correspondng word in the source sentence, or looking them up in a dictionary
-(See *"Addressing the Rare Word Problem in Neural Machine Translation"* by Thang Luong, Ilya Sutskever, Quoc Le, Oriol Vinyals, Wojciech Zaremba.
+(See *"Addressing the Rare Word Problem in Neural Machine Translation"* by Minh-Thang Luong, Ilya Sutskever, Quoc Le, Oriol Vinyals, Wojciech Zaremba.
 ACL 2015
 [PDF, arXiv](https://arxiv.org/abs/1410.8206).
 This can result in the translated word being in the wrong inflection, or (worse) the word might not be in the dictionary at all